Social Work

 Additionally:

-• have experience of paid or voluntary work with vulnerable people.
+• have relevant experience (personal, voluntary or paid) with people who are experiencing life challenges and/or who are in need of support.
 This would typically be the equivalent of one year’s full-time experience of social care or health care-related practice in either the statutory or the voluntary sector.
 Caring in a personal capacity may in some instances be acceptable as relevant experience.

 Credit Transfer